Classic Motorcycle Build

 Are Torque Plates Necessary?

-Torque plates simulate the stresses that are encountered when cylinders are tourqed onto the engine cases.
+Torque plates simulate the stresses that are encountered when cylinders are torqued onto the engine cases.
 Like line-boring, all race and performance motors require torque plates when cylinder boring.
 Torque plates can either be bought or fabricated.

 All aluminum cylinders will require torque plates during the boring process.
 Vintage motorcycle cylinders with cast-iron sleeves (liners) inside an aluminum cylinder should use them as well.
 For a street-driven bike with cast iron cylinders, torque plates aren't necessary.